-Emergency contraception (EC) is a hormonal emergency birth control method used to effectively prevent pregnancy.
-The hormones prevent ovulation – the process when the ovaries release an egg – and thicken cervical mucus.
-EC is not an abortion pill.
-It will not harm or end a pregnancy; it will only work to prevent a pregnancy.
+Emergency Contraception is a birth control method used to reduce the risk of a pregnancy if you had unprotected sex.
+The hormones in this pill delay ovulation (when the ovaries release an egg) and thicken cervical mucus.
+Emergency Contraception is not meant to be taken as regular birth control and is not an abortion pill.
+It will not harm or end a pregnancy; it will only work to delay ovulation to reduce the risk of a pregnancy.

-If you are sexually active and do not want to become pregnant, we recommend having back-up EC just in case.
-If you have questions, ask us online or call to make an appointment or just walk-in to get EC for you or your partner.
-Click here to find a pharmacy close to you that has EC.
+If you have questions, ask us online or call to make an appointment or just walk-in to get Emergency Contraception for you or your partner.
+Click here to find a pharmacy close to you that has Emergency Contraception.